wizzard102/Advanced-System-Util/README.md

 this script is use at your own risk

 the script can be modified or edited or added to by the end user enjoy!

+leave and questions in the issues section or contact me via email at stevendoane@wiz-fx.com